 Could Napoleon have escaped from St. Helena?

-The premise of Napoleon in America is that Napoleon has escaped from St. Helena.
-That was the island to which he was banished after being forced off the French throne in 1815 following his defeat at Waterloo.
+My novel Napoleon in America imagines what might have happened if Napoleon Bonaparte had escaped from St. Helena.
+That was the remote South Atlantic island to which Napoleon was banished after being forced off the French throne in 1815 following his defeat at the Battle of Waterloo.
+How difficult would it have been for him to escape?

 St. Helena hard to escape